-- (a) Includes the full amount of all premiums paid by G-III for life insurance coverage. - (b) Includes the full amount of all premiums paid by G-III for supplemental long term disability coverage. - (c) Includes our matching contributions under our 401(k) Plan (which are equal to 50% of the participant's contribution up to 6% of salary, subject to limitations under the IRS regulations).
-There was no matching contribution for fiscal 2009. - (d) Includes our contribution of \$50,000 to Mr. Goldfarb's supplemental executive retirement plan account, \$20,000 for tax services paid by us for Mr. Goldfarb pursuant to his employment agreement and \$8,404 for the reimbursement of Mr. Goldfarb's parking expenses. - (e) Includes our contribution of \$50,000 to Mr. Goldfarb's supplemental executive retirement plan account, \$20,000 for tax services paid by us for Mr. Goldfarb pursuant to his employment agreement and \$8,896 for the reimbursement of Mr. Goldfarb's parking expenses. - (f) Includes our contribution of \$100,000 to Mr. Goldfarb's supplemental executive retirement plan account, \$20,000 for tax services paid by us for Mr. Goldfarb pursuant to his employment agreement and \$14,517 for the reimbursement of Mr. Goldfarb's parking expenses. - (g) Includes the full amount paid by us on Mr. Aaron's behalf for personal use of his automobile and parking. - (h) Includes the full amount paid by us for the reimbursement of Mr. Miller's parking expenses. - (i) Includes the full amount paid by us on Ms. Nostra's behalf for personal use of her automobile and parking. - (4) Includes \$18,134 of interest and dividend earnings on the investments in Mr. Goldfarb's supplemental executive retirement plan account and an appreciation of \$19,562 in the market value of the investments in the supplemental executive retirement plan account. - (5) Includes \$22,849 of interest and dividend earnings on the investments in Mr. Goldfarb's supplemental executive retirement plan account and a loss of \$13,891 in the market value of the investments in the supplemental executive retirement plan account. - (6) Includes \$9,051 of interest and dividend earnings on the investments in Mr. Goldfarb's supplemental executive retirement plan account and a loss of \$167,474 in the market value of the investments in the supplemental executive retirement plan account. - (7) The amount of Mr. Aaron's bonus for fiscal 2009, if any, is not yet known.
-We expect the amount of such bonus, if any, to be determined by June 9, 2009.
+- (a) Includes the full amount of all premiums paid by G-III for life insurance coverage. - (b) Includes the full amount of all premiums paid for supplemental long term disability coverage. - (c) Includes our matching contributions under our 401(k) Plan (which are equal to 50% of the participant's contribution up to 6% of salary, subject to limitations under the IRS regulations).
+There was no matching contribution for fiscal 2009. - (d) Includes our contribution of \$50,000 to Mr. Goldfarb's supplemental executive retirement plan account, \$20,000 for tax services paid by us for Mr. Goldfarb and \$8,896 for the reimbursement of Mr. Goldfarb's parking expenses. - (e) Includes our contribution of \$100,000 to Mr. Goldfarb's supplemental executive retirement plan account, \$20,000 for tax services paid by us for Mr. Goldfarb and \$14,517 for the reimbursement of Mr. Goldfarb's parking expenses. - (f) Includes our contribution of \$100,000 to Mr. Goldfarb's supplemental executive retirement plan account, \$40,000 for tax services paid by us for Mr. Goldfarb and \$5,750 for the reimbursement of Mr. Goldfarb's parking expenses. - $(g) \ \ Includes the full amount paid by us on Mr. A aron's behalf for personal use of his automobile and parking.$ - (h) Includes the full amount paid by us for the reimbursement of Mr. Miller's parking expenses. - (i) Includes the full amount paid by us on Ms. Nostra's behalf for personal use of her automobile and parking. - (4) Includes \$22,849 of interest and dividend earnings on the investments in Mr. Goldfarb's supplemental executive retirement plan account and a loss of \$13,891 in the market value of the investments in the supplemental executive retirement plan account. - (5) Includes \$9,051 of interest and dividend earnings on the investments in Mr. Goldfarb's supplemental executive retirement plan account and a loss of \$167,474 in the market value of the investments in the supplemental executive retirement plan account. - (6) Includes \$864 of interest and dividend earnings on the investments in Mr. Goldfarb's supplemental executive retirement plan account and a gain of \$284,048 in the market value of the investments in the supplemental executive retirement plan account.